 For purposes of access to the University of Chicago Library, an InfoPass will only be granted if the University of Chicago Library is the only Chicago area library owning the materials.

 For more information on the InfoPass system, please contact a librarian at your local library.

 Businesses and non-profit organizations can purchase access to the resources within Crerar through the John Crerar Library Corporate Members Program.
+If your company has purchased privileges, contact your organization's liaison for information about access to the library.
 Please note that remote access to electronic resources is not available with a Corporate Membership.

 Attorneys, judges and their clerks may access the D'Angelo Law Library by presenting a bar card or court identification.

-Other researchers may use the Law Library by prior arrangement with the Associate Dean for Library and Information Services, with the Associate Law Librarian for Public Services, or with the Head of Access Services.
+Other researchers may use the Law Library by prior arrangement with the Director of the D'Angelo Law Library, with the Associate Law Librarian for User Services, or with the Head of Access Services at 773-702-0213.

 Access to the D'Angelo Law Library is limited during reading periods and exam periods.

 Members of the public living more than 60 miles away from the University of Chicago will be granted up to five free Day Passes per University quarter.
 A valid drivers license or other government issued photo ID must be presented to the ID & Privileges Office in Regenstein Library to obtain a day pass.

 Members of the public who wish to conduct extended research using the University of Chicago Library collections may apply for extended privileges by emailing a statement of purpose to firstname.lastname@example.org or by mailing a written statement of purpose to the ID & Privileges Office.